A Day trip from Dubrovnik to Mostar

 However, the Bosnian war proved a step too far and the bridge was destroyed in 1993.
 Fortunately, it was painstakingly reconstructed, in line with the original building methods, and it was completed again in 2004.

-Look out for the divers launching themselves from the top of the bridge into the green water below!
+Look out for the divers launching themselves from the top of the bridge into the cold, green water below!

 Explore Mostar’s Ottoman Bazaar